 3.1.1 TDMA synchronization

 TDMA synchronization is achieved using an algorithm based on a synchronization state as described below.
-The sync state flag within the ITDMA communication state indicates the synchronization state of a station.
+The sync state flag within the MITDMA communication state indicates the synchronization state of a station.

-The TDMA receiving process should not be synchronized to slot boundaries.
+The TDMA receiving process should not depend on slot boundaries.

 Synchronization other than UTC direct may be provided by the AIS system.